umf-iti-100/coin-change-in-python/README.md

 # Coin Change in Python
-Convert an amount to half dollar, quarters, dimes, nickles, and pennies
+Convert an amount to half dollar, quarters, dimes, nickels, and pennies

 ## Requirements

 You should install and run this project as Python >= 3.11.1.
-Please make sure you have the same version or higher on your machine.
+Please make sure you have the same version or higher installed on your machine.

 ## How to Run